ttscoff/coughbutton/README.md

 You need a local web server running PHP and a way to load it on your iPhone.
 This can be done by turning on the apache web server with PHP enabled and setting up a virtual host.
 If you don't know how to do that, I recommend using [MAMP][3].

 [3]: http://www.mamp.info/en/index.html

+Unzip the download into a folder in "Sites" in your home directory.
+Point your virtual host to it and you're ready to go.

 You'll also need [MuteMyMic][1] installed and running.